 Places in Egypt

 Try as we might, it’s impossible to place Egypt in a box.
-Her people are diverse, history complex, and kingdoms expansive.
+Her people are diverse, history complex, and kingdoms expanded.
 She is more than what centuries of popular fiction can do justice.
 Egypt is many things to many people.

 We borrow that philosophy when serving our clients – be so much more.